petrus-v/hr-attendance/hr_attendance_validation/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This add a validation mechanism to review employee attendance and generate compensatory hours (allocated leaves) that can be used later as day off or to regulate credits leaves as this module is compatible with hr_holidays_credit module.
+This add a validation mechanism to review employee attendance base on weekly worked hours.

+You can choose on employee the ``weekly attendance validation`` option to enable this feature.
+Otherwise employee will fallback on Odoo daily overtime computation without manager validation.

+This module also makes consistent ``Requires Allocation`` / ``Allow Negative Cap`` and ``Max allowed hours negative`` settings on leaves type.

-This is based on the hr_attendance_overtime module which mark rows as "overtime" those rows are not due by default as it could came from possible mist check-out.
-So manager can decide to add or not those overtime attendance lines or not and compute or adjust compensatory/leaves hours to generate.
+This module is based on the ``hr_attendance_overtime`` module which mark rows as "overtime" those rows are not due by default as it could came from possible mist check-out.
+So manager can decide to add or not those overtime lines or not and compute or adjust compensatory/leaves hours to generate.

 ..note:

 ::

-   If you are allowing flexible hours - check-in/check-out range are bigger than average hours per day - So you can generate compensatory hours from lines that are not marked as overtime.
+   If you are allowing flexible hours - check-in/check-out range are bigger than average hours per day - you can generate compensatory hours from lines that are not marked as overtime.

 Once review is validated attendance lines are locked on that period.

-At the end managers can check holidays allocation per year and by employee to make sure allowed employee compensatory hours are not over.
+Employees can:

-Employees can: - access to validated sheets to review hours taken account - see current week hours on check-in view
+- access to validated sheets to review hours taken account
+- see current week hours on check-in view

 **Table of contents**